General Admission Policy

 Only complete applications will be eligible for review.
 An application is considered complete when all required application materials are received by the Office of Admissions on or before the designated, posted deadline.

-The applicant must ensure that all materials are in the Office of Admission by the appropriate deadline.
-The Office of Admissions will make every attempt to notify applicants of missing documents, however applicants are responsible to ensure all required documents are received by the Office of Admission and the application file is complete.
+The applicant must ensure that all materials are submitted to the Office of Admission by the published deadline.
+The Office of Admissions will make every attempt to notify applicants of missing documents.
+However, applicants are responsible for ensuring all required documents are received by the Office of Admissions and that the application file is complete.
 The Admissions Committee(s) reserve the right to request additional information from an applicant, including an interview.
 Submitted applications and documents become the property of Johns Hopkins University and will not be returned.

 The Office of Admissions reserves the right to deny any application that arrives after the deadline.
 Should any deadline fall on a weekend or official holiday, the in-office deadline will be the next business day.

 Applicants should consult the Admissions, Deadlines & Requirements section of the website to determine specific deadlines for applying.
-Where listed rolling admission means completed applications are reviewed until approximately three weeks before the program’s start date.
+Where listed, rolling admission means completed applications are reviewed up until approximately three weeks before the program’s start date.
 Applications will be accepted until programs reach capacity.
 If a program reaches full capacity, a notice will be posted on the admissions and individual program pages.
 Applicants applying for federal financial aid or scholarship consideration are recommended to submit a completed application by April.
-Applicants who apply late in an admissions cycle should realize that admission and institutional financial assistance depend on the availability of space and funds.
+Applicants who apply late in an admissions cycle should be aware that admission and institutional financial assistance are contingent upon the availability of space and funds.

 Admissions Review Process & Timeframe for Notification of Decision

-The Office of Admissions receives and processes all applications for admission to School of Education programs and works closely with applicants and the programs areas to verify the status of an application.
-The length of the application review process and timeframe for receiving an admission decision varies from program to program.
+The Office of Admissions receives and processes all applications for admission to the School of Education programs, working closely with applicants and the program areas to verify the status of each application.
+The length of the application review process and the timeframe for receiving an admission decision vary by program.

-Some programs review and make recommendations on a rolling basis; others meet regularly to review applications and make decisions based on a set schedule.
-The Office of Admissions cannot provide a specific timeframe between submission and receipt of decision for applicants.
+Some programs review and make recommendations on a rolling basis, while others meet regularly to review applications and make decisions according to a set schedule.
+The Office of Admissions cannot provide a specific timeframe between submission and receipt of a decision for applicants.

 Determination of Admissibility